 - Council will enforce the Freedom Camping Bylaw in all areas of the Grey River and surrounds.

 - Council will police carparking to ensure no unlawful parking by whitebaiters including the parking of vehicles on the floodwall area in the vicinity of the big rock and along the floodwall to the Grey River Rail Bridge.

 Council relies on the kind cooperation and compliance of all concerned to ensure that everybody remains safe and can continue to enjoy the Grey River and what it offers.

 We wish you a safe and successful whitebait season.

 Please visit the Whitebaiting section of our website for more information.

 Access to Cobden Island

 In previous years Council have issued keys for the gate so people can access Cobden Island.
-However due to frequent vandalism to the gate over the past few years, we will now be unlocking the gate from 5pm on Friday 24 August and leaving it open for people to access the area until 15 November 2018, when it will be locked back up again.
+However due to frequent vandalism to the gate over the past few years, we will now be unlocking the gate during the season.
+The gate is now unlocked.